-Differences between fixed and adjustable loans
+Differences between adjustable and fixed rate loans

-ARMs usually start out at a very low rate that usually increases as the loan ages.
-You may hear people talking about "3/1 ARMs" or "5/1 ARMs".
+ARMs most often have the lowest, most attractive rates toward the start.
+They provide that interest rate for an initial period that varies greatly.
+You may have heard about "3/1 ARMs" or "5/1 ARMs".
 For these loans, the introductory rate is fixed for three or five years.
-After this period it adjusts every year.
-These kinds of loans are fixed for 3 or 5 years, then adjust.
-These loans are often best for borrowers who expect to move within three or five years.
-These types of adjustable rate loans most benefit borrowers who plan to sell their house or refinance before the loan adjusts.
+It then adjusts every year.
+These loans are fixed for a number of years (3 or 5), then adjust after the initial period.
+Loans like this are often best for borrowers who expect to move in three or five years.
+These types of adjustable rate loans benefit people who will sell their house or refinance before the initial lock expires.